akbacak/DMQR/README.md

 6 Navigate on the current front by Image Number

 # 4
-The GUI dmqRetrieval_3d do the same thing for 3 queries from LAMDA dataset.
+The GUI dmqRetrieval_3d and dmqRetrieval_5d do the same thing as in step 3 for 3 and 5 queries respectively from LAMDA dataset.
 The GUI dmqRetrieval_final use two queries from LAMDA but performs reranking among retrieved images.

 # 5
 You don't want to choose query images LAMDA but from anywhere like google?.
 Download any jpg formatted image and locate them in the ./Python folder.
 For two queries use dmqRetrieval_final_v2.
 But You should select image labels manually from GUI.
 If you want query labels to be predicted by GUI the use dmqRetrieval_final_v3. dmqRetrieval_final_v3_3d use any three jpg formatted